ArthurZey/arthurzey.github.io/_pages/stubs/anger-management.md

 * What is the connection to prioritizing play, fun, and joy?
 Could a failure of pursuing those manifest in a sort of anhedonia that compromises resilience to life's stressors, which then build up and explode as angry outbursts?
 * What is the connection to psychotropic drugs that are typically used in psychiatric contexts to manage anxiety/depression (such as SSRIs)?
 * When in the grips of emotional turmoil, why do some people take out their frustration on others, while other people end up manifesting more kindness and compassion?
+* How is anger connected to frustration or annoyance?
+What is the role of injustice?
+Is there a meaningful difference between "anger _at_" and "anger _that_"?
+* How is this related to the yo-yo effect of the "doormat" parenting style?
+(And are "doormat" and "authoritarian" really the same phenomenon, but in different proportions at different times?)